18F/product-design/docs/threat-modeling-for-designers/threat-modeling-for-designers.md

 # Threat Modeling for Designers

-This is a living, work-in-progress documentation to shape how might _Threat Modeling_ (borrowing from security field) looks like for designers.
-Alternatively, we can relabel "threat modeling" as "risk assessment."
+This is a living, work-in-progress documentation to shape how _Threat Modeling_ (borrowing from security field) might look like for designers.

+Note: Based on the feedback from few 18F designers, "threat modeling" as a concept may be not be palatable for designers who are not familiar with security, so we are exploring other names for it, e.g. "risk assessment" to create a bridge for designers into the world of security.
+With this mind, we would frame this resource as a way to help designers strategize how to build safer platforms.

-We welcome collaboration on this documentation — Suggest and create a PR to add, suggest improvement, etc.
+We welcome collaboration on this documentation.

 ## Why

-As a framework, _threat modeling for designers_ will help designers:
+As a resource, _threat modeling for designers_ will help designers:

 1. Understand the threats users face in design, and how designers can identify and prevent harm to their users
 2. Make security more manageable